-When the COVID-19 pandemic put much of our lives on hold, travel was one of the first things we lost.
-That also meant a likely stop for the holidays.
-In addition to the clear association with the arrival of COVID-19 in North America through overseas travel, Corona's marketing strategy largely highlighted spring break activities.
-Some of whom still applied to promote the new product line.
+Corona.
+When COVID-19 put much of our lives on hold, travel was one of the first things we lost.
+Corona's marketing strategy largely highlighted spring break activities and some still applied to promote their new product line.